 Upland hike: Moderate, 2.1 miles in length, hike time of 1.5 hours.

 Bog hike: Easy, 0.9 miles in length, hike time of 1 hour (restricted).
-TRAIL FEATURES:

-Unique Plants, Wildflowers, Wildlife, Bog (Restricted Access) GETTING THERE: Trailhead Parking Lot 946 North Wozniak Road, LaPorte, IN 46360 TRAILHEAD GPS COORDINATES: 41.621214, -86.850227 (Decimal Degrees)
+Unique Plants, Wildflowers, Wildlife, Bog (Restricted Access)

+GETTING THERE: Trailhead Parking Lot 946 North Wozniak Road, LaPorte, IN 46360

+TRAILHEAD GPS COORDINATES: 41.621214, -86.850227 (Decimal Degrees)

+🗑 National Park Campground Map

-DNR State Park Trails Overview Note: for trail locations, view the property map on the state park's website by scanning QR code right here.
+DNR State Park Trails & Overview

 Trail 2.
 Easy (3 miles)-the best trail for early spring flowers and ferns.
 Climax forest is used for crosscountry skiing during the winter season.

 Trail 3.
 Moderate (.75 Mile)-provides an opportunity to view succession in dunes area.
 Excellent for late spring wildflowers, including prickly pear cactus.

 Trail 4.
 Moderate (.75 Mile)-goes through dunes covered with black oak forest.

 Trail 7.
 Moderate (1.1 Miles)-similar to trail 4.
 Most direct route from nature center to beach.

 Trail 8.
 Rugged (1.5 Miles)-goes over the tops of the three highest dunes of the Indiana Dunes.

 Trail 9.
-Moderate (3.75 Miles)-provides best representative view of the dunes.
-Good view of lake.
+Rugged (3.75 Miles)-provides best representative view of the dunes.
+Good view of the lake.

 Trail 10.
 Moderate (5.5 Miles)-hikers are rewarded by stands of white pine and a "tree graveyard" in big blowout.
 A good morning hike.

 Please stay on marked trails.

 Visitors can enjoy Indiana Dunes State Park in a wide variety of ways.
 A campground, many picnic shelters and picnic areas, more than 16 miles of hiking trails, a swimming beach, and the Nature Center are available for visitors' use and are operated with visitor safety in mind.

 During the summer season, a beach pavilion provides shelter, restrooms with outside showers only, a snack bar, and gift shop.